scyv/appcontrol/README.md

-# Deployr
+# Appcontrol

-A litte app for managing app deployments on a server.
+A tiny app for managing (i.e. running start, stop, status, update scripts) apps on a server.

 ### Get started